lbehnke/hermesftp/readme.md

        <group-ref name="administrators"/>
      </user>

-You can disable the web console by setting the property console.enabled (in hermesftp-ctx.xml) to false.
+You can disable the web console by setting the property console.enabled (in hermesftp-ctx.properties) to false.

-    <prop key="console.enabled">false</prop>
+    console.enabled=false

 User Management
 ---------------